Nolan Arenado Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.13).
+- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (104 total, 1.1 per game).

-- The right-hander's most recent appearance came on Saturday against the Boston Red Sox, when he tossed six innings, surrendering one earned run while allowing three hits.
+- The left-hander's last time out came on Sunday against the Boston Red Sox, when he tossed six innings, surrendering six earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.